learn-co-curriculum/phase-1-first-class-functions/README.md

 mornings!

 Note: you'll often see functions used in this way referred to as "callbacks."
-That's because they're _called back_ after the body of the function they're passed to completes!
+That's because they're _called back_ within the body of the function they're passed to.
 Callbacks are mostly used for asynchronous operations, like requesting a JSON file from a server, or in the case of Node.js, accessing the file system, a database, etc.